-1. The Town does not maintain an inventory of fixed assets on its computer system and failed to conduct an annual inventory of the assets.

-Repeat Finding Yes, 2018, 2019, 2020

-Criteria The Town should maintain a sufficiently detailed fixed asset listing.
+1. The Town does not maintain a complete fixed assets subsidiary ledger by classification and failed to conduct an annual inventory of all assets.
+Repeat Finding Yes, 2018, 2019, 2020, 2021 Criteria The Town should maintain a sufficiently detailed fixed asset listing.
 Condition During our audit procedures, we found that the Town failed to capitalize a number of assets and while they did appropriately dispose of certain assets, these assets were not adequately identified as the Town does not maintain a fixed asset listing.
 The Town has begun setting a system up, but it is currently insufficient and incomplete.